AlKapkone/Course-work-Seminars/Seminar1/README.md

+#Seminars

+#1 seminar

-Hello World commands entered in the following format:
+Commands must be typed in the following format: "command parameter_1 parameter_2 parameter_N"
-"comand parametr1 parametr2"

-example :
-ping destination
-list
-register login password
-login login password
-msg destination messegText
-exit
+Output to console at the start of the program is **"Hello World!!!"**

-to complete the program you must enter the command "stop"
+To complete the program, you must type the "finish" command.